 It’s That Time Of Year…

-Everyone is joyful and laughing, yet you are so anxious it feels as though you could crawl out of your skin.
+Everyone is joyful and laughing, yet you’re so anxious it feels you could crawl out of your skin.
 Others are planning trips and visiting family, yet you can barely get yourself out of bed to face the mirror.
 People send holiday greetings with picture-perfect lives captured with a smile, yet you have not smiled since you don’t know when.
 You need some survival tips, but don’t know where to start.

 The Holidays Are Hard